 - Bulleted lists without complete sentences

-- Highlight important words and sections
+- Highlight important words and sections with logical flow

 - Simple graphics to guide the eyes